gujiayu7676/stockdalemark1978.github.io/_posts/2017-05-26-Bootcamp Week 1.md

 First and foremost, coding/programming is not easy.
 There are so many small things I was completely unaware of which take place just to get everything setup to start coding.
 Learning how to navigate via the terminal and using git have been a challenge.

 Working with HTML, CSS, and Bootstrap, while challenging, have been fun.
-It's awesome to know that I can make something and see the results in a matter of minutes(or hours in most cases foe me :-)).
+It's awesome to know that I can make something and see the results in a matter of minutes(or hours in most cases for me :-)).

 ## Why I Joined the Bootcamp...